 First off, you have to become familiar with your state or country’s laws.
 Some states, such as California and Washington, have very strict standards when it comes to buying and selling cannabis.
 However, in the US, it is still federally illegal.
 In other places such as the UK, selling will get you upwards of 5 years in prison.
 No matter where you live, know your laws.

 Next, you will need to get a license.
 Dispensaries will not come near you until you have one.
 You’ll need to also make sure that your grow is up to your state’s standards concerning things such as pesticides.
+Keep it clean!
+It also might be a good idea to specialize in weed that is high in certain cannabinoids or pick strains that have the highest THC.
 Remember that a lot of states only allow medical marijuana.
 If you are in one of those states, you’ll need to make sure you are growing legal strains.

 Selling your homegrown weed to a dispensary is a great goal, but it is a lofty one.
 Generally, only growers who have been at it for years are going to pass the test.
 It will be years or perhaps decades before you are that good.
 You’ve got to start somewhere, though!